openframeworks/ofBook/chapters/setup_and_project_structure/chapter.md

 Your default new kitchen will only have tools for coding, but the oF kitchen comes with a super nice pantry, filled up with really nice, cool and useful stuff.

 Imagine that you want to cook something but your kitchen has no pantry or if there is one it is completely empty.
-In such conditions, cooking anything would be quite difficult, as you'd have to go out and buy the things you need and you probably won't find everything in one outing.
+Cooking anything would be quite difficult under such conditions, as you'd have to go out and buy the things you need and you probably won't find everything in one outing.
 This is not a nice scenario, especially if you want to get creative and make awesome things.

 So, what happens when you have your pantry filled with oF's components?
 You will be able to cook whatever you want because some really good ingredients are already there.
 Additionally, there are some really nice tools in there.
 This will let you complete recipes in a short amount of time, leaving you more time to get creative and try out new and more delicious recipes.